reederz/reederz.com/content/got-hired-by-toptal.rst

 Once I got accepted and setup `my profile <https://www.toptal.com/resume/justas-azna#select-just-spectacular-programmers-now>`_ I could apply for jobs (yeah, you still have to do that).
 But since I was busy at the moment, I put it on hold.
 Even so, a few weeks later one of the recruiters found me an interview and after talking to the client I got hired as a Senior Software Developer/Architect.

 All in all, my short experience with Toptal is very good and I'm happy to have joined their network.
-So if you are looking for challening and exciting software projects or are in need of help with one, go ahead and `check them out <https://www.toptal.com/#select-just-spectacular-programmers-now>`_!
+Go ahead and check them out, if you are `looking for challening and exciting software projects <https://www.toptal.com/talent/apply#select-just-spectacular-programmers-now>`_ or `are in need of help with one <https://www.toptal.com/companies/apply#select-just-spectacular-programmers-now>`_.